10 Best Team Viewer Alternatives for Linux in 2019

 2. AnyDesk

-AnyDesk is a modern proprietary multi-platform remote desktop software that is free for private use and offers subscription packages for Lite, Professional, and Enterprise versions.
+Known for its low latency and high-quality resolution, AnyDesk supports both free for private use and subscription packages for Lite, Professional, and Enterprise versions for Business use.

 You are free to take it for a test drive – no installation required.